dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 A visual representation of your research.
 These abstracts use diagrams, flowcharts or infographics to summarize your study at a glance.
 Ideal for visually communicating complex findings or attracting attention in journals with broad audiences.

+##Tips for Writing a Winning Abstract

+✅ State the why behind your research in one clear sentence.
+✅ Mention the problem or question you’re addressing.
+It shows your study's relevance.
+✅ Skip the fluff!
+Include only the most impactful findings.
+✅ Most abstracts are 250-300 words.
+Make every word count.
+Be Concise, Yet Complete.
+✅ Stick to Journal Guidelines: Different journals or conferences have specific formats.
+Don’t miss this!
+✅ Revise, Revise, Revise: Treat your abstract like a mini research paper.
+Proofread for clarity, flow and accuracy.

 ### References